“Hey Yamin, when you wanted to leave,” my Contracts Manager asked me at the closure stage of my previous project. “One month!” I replied.

-Answer: A baseline is an approved program by both parties which is used as a benchmark to measure the progress of a project.
+Answer: A baseline is an approved program by both parties, used as a benchmark to measure a project’s progress.

-Answer: The main driver consists of the significant activities that are driving the project at the critical path.
-To get it just go to last activity and check its driving activity, then go to that driving activity and mark its driving also, same goes until you reach the first activity.
+Answer: The main driver consists of significant activities driving the project on the critical path.
+To get it, just go to the last activity, check its driving activity, go to that driving activity, and mark its driving also; the same goes until you reach the first activity.
 This is typically done through scheduling software like Primavera P6, Microsoft Project, etc.

-Question-3: How many baselines are allowed in any project and which baseline decides the success or failure of the project?
+Question-3: How many baselines are allowed in any project, and which baseline decides the project’s success or failure?

-Answer: A project must have a minimum one project baseline & that number can go to unlimited.
-But if you find a number of baselines that means the planning team is quite inefficient – Avoid it!
+Answer: A project must have a minimum of one project baseline & that number can go to unlimited.
+But if you find several baselines, that means the planning team is quite inefficient – Avoid it!
 The latest baseline defines the success or failure of any project.

-Answer: A KPI is type performance measurement on a particular activity where engaged.
-KPI’s are defined by keeping a factor “What matters the most”.
-A careful study and analysis are required to define because it differs from organization to organization like a critical KPI for you may not be of any interest of other same type organization.
-It is really a diverse area.
-Examples Rubber lining, Concrete Work, Machine Failures in a Specific Duration, Plantation, Number of hiring/firings, Training, etc. etc.
+Answer: A KPI is a type of performance measurement on a particular activity where engaged.
+KPI’s are defined by keeping a factor “What matters the most.”
+A careful study and analysis are required to define because it differs from organization to organization like a critical KPI.
+You may not be of any interest to other same type organizations.
+It is a diverse area.
+Examples Rubber lining, Concrete Work, Machine Failures in a Specific Duration, Plantation, Number of hiring/firings, training, etc.

-Question-5: What you normally need to develop a plan?
+Question-5: What do you normally need to develop a plan?

 Answer: I need the Contract documents to understand the scope, the schedule drawings to know about areas, Bill of Quantity-BOQ including cost, scheduling software access.
-Yes, I need to meet my project team to know about a little productivity rate if I don’t know in case of any specific activity.
+Yes, I need to meet my project team to know about a little productivity rate if I don’t know any specific activity.

 Question-6: How do you define a critical path?

 Answer: The longest path & the minimum time required to complete a project.
-A combination of activities with the total float as zero are included all.
+A combination of activities with the total float as zero is included.

-Question-7: How much duration a milestone activity normally has?
+Question-7: How much duration does a milestone activity has typically?

-Answer: Well, there are different types of milestones are there like start milestone, finish milestone, etc. but all have ZERO duration.
+Answer: Well, different types of milestones are there, like start milestone, finish milestone, etc., but all have ZERO duration.

 Question-8: What is the difference between Free Float & Total Float?

-The free float may affect the start of any activity but total float may affect the duration of the overall project.
+The free float may affect the start of any activity, but the total float may affect the overall project’s duration.

 Question-9: What is the difference between Change order & Variation order Request?

-Answer: Technically there is no such difference.
-Change order or Variation request is a change in scope from the contract but as per contract.
-If you are much curious which term should be used the better refer your contract documents.
-Personally, I have heard the term Variation Order but never seen any documentation for.
+Answer: Technically, there is no such difference.
+A change order or Variation request is a change in scope from the contract but as per contract.
+If you are curious about which term should be used, the better refer to your contract documents.
+I have heard the term Variation Order but have never seen any documentation for it.
 Everywhere they write a Change Order Request.

 Question-10: How to measure the progress of a project?

-My preferred method is through Man-hours as It is more logical but I have to comply as per contractual obligations as most of the companies prefer through Cost.
+My preferred method is through Man-hours.
+It is more logical, but I have to comply with contractual obligations as many clients also prefer through Cost.

-By the way, sometimes we have to use all three methods on a single project to get more intensive project updated status.
+Sometimes, we have to use all three methods on a single project to get a more intensive project updated status.

 Question-11: Have you heard about the Kick of Meeting?

-Answer: Yes, I have handled a number of Kick of Meetings on different projects & companies. the kick-off meeting is normally the first meeting of all major Stakeholders including the Project Manager with his team and Owner’s representatives.
-Here, we discuss high-level overall plans, things like how we are going to execute and once things get clearer as project go forward then we do rolling wave planning.
+Answer: Yes, I have handled a number Kick of Meetings on different projects & companies.
+The kick-off meeting is usually the first meeting of all major stakeholders, including the Project Manager with his team and the Owner’s representatives.
+Here, we discuss high-level overall plans, things like how we will execute, and once things get clearer as the project goes forward, we do rolling wave planning.